ubieda/ea-cmake-build-system/doc/cmake-cheatsheet.rst

 - Add Header Files to a target using `target_include_directories()`.
 - (Optional) Define a target through `add_executable()`.
 - (Optional) Add libraries using `add_library()`.
+- Use Toolchain Files to handle cross-compilation and alternate Toolchains.
+- Create a CMakeLists.txt at the project root.
+- Create a build directory and cd to it.
+- Type `cmake ..`
+- Build with the default all target by typing: `make` or `ninja`.
+- Use `ninja/make help` to list all available target.

 Common Functions
 ****************